auralisx/arch-installation-notes/README.md

 - Configure snapper for both `/` (system) and `/home` (user data).
 - Each subvolume was prepared for snapper manually to ensure clean integration with the existing Btrfs layout.

-more information about snapper and snap-pac can be found at [snapper](https://wiki.archlinux.org/title/Snapper) and [snap-pac](https://github.com/auralisx/snap-pac).
+more information about snapper and snap-pac can be found at [snapper](https://wiki.archlinux.org/title/Snapper).

 ---